 Mr. Frank pulled up the preview.
 “This first activity will help our kids understand the percentage of accessible fresh water,” he said.

 “And how precious the water in our lakes is,” Ms. Sneed added.

-“In addition to learning about fresh water, they’ll also read informational text and practice graphing.
+“As they learn about the hydrosphere, they’ll also read informational text and practice graphing.
 Great!”

 Mr. Frank clicked through the next few pages.
 “These evaporation experiments are simple,” he said.
-“However, kids need to answer some pretty sophisticated questions using the scientific method.
-Look at this: variables, replication, and scientific tools.”
+“However, kids need to answer some pretty sophisticated questions using science practices.
+Look at this: variables, replication, and scientific tools.